What is the best game design school in the Southwest for 2020?

-Rocky Mountain College of Art and Design (RMCAD) was founded 1936.
-The school serves 775 art and design students enrolled in 16 degree and certificate programs.
-Besides Game Art, a few program options include 3D Animation, 3D Character Animation, Graphic Design, Illustration, Design Processes and Production, and Fine Art.
+In 1963, well-known illustrator and educator Philip J. Steele founded Rocky Mountain School of Art, which later became Rocky Mountain College of Art and Design (RMCAD).
+The school serves 760 students enrolled in 16 degree and certificate programs offered in campus/hybrid and online formats.
 Programs for aspiring game designers include a BFA in Game Art.

-Per the school, RMCAD’s Game Art curriculum “is a merger of technical and artistic coursework that covers the computer, analytical, and technical skills necessary to understand the mechanics of game design.”
+The school says the Game Art curriculum “is a merger of technical and artistic coursework that covers the computer, analytical, and technical skills necessary to understand the mechanics of game design.”
 Students will also be introduced to everything from the different aspects of graphic design to creative and technical writing.”
 Requirements for the 123 credit hour program include 16 Art History credits, 30 Liberal Arts credits, 24 Foundations credits, 48 Core credits, and six Studio Elective credits.

 Course highlights include Digital Painting for Film + Games, Game Animation + Motion Capture, Game Creation Fundamentals, Game Particles + Effects, 3D Modeling, 3D Computer Animation Motion Studies, Visual Storytelling, Lighting & Texture, Business Ethics & Copyrights, and Character + Level Design.

 Other program highlights include small class sizes, a collaborative environment that allows students to interact with students from different programs, and professors working in the field.